keldu/forstio/README.md

 `scons test` build the test cases.
 `scons format` formats the sources.
 `scons install` installs the library + headers locally.
+`scons all` to format the sources and build the library and the tests.

+# Async

+The main interface for async events is the ```Conveyor``` class.
+This class is the builder object for creating new nodes in the graph of relations.
+At the same time it stores the end nodes of this graph.
+Most of the times this async relationship graph is started by using ```newConveyorAndFeeder``` which return a connected input and output class.
+You can provide the templated data to the feeder and if you have built up a graph with the Conveyor class, it will get passed along the chain.

+It is necessary to create an ```EventLoop``` instance and activate it on the current thread by creating a ```WaitScope``` class before using the
+Async features.

+## External events

+Since a lot of external events may occur which originate from the OS in some way, we require an additional class called ```EventPort```.
+You can create your async context by calling ```setupAsyncIo()```.
+This creates an ```EventLoop``` as well, so only the ```WaitScope``` has to be created afterwards to activate these classes.
+Most of the times you want to create the ```AsyncIoContext``` on the main thread while in the future other threads can or should have a custom implementation of ```EventPort``` to allow for external events arriving for these threads as well.
+External means outside of that thread.

+Cross-Thread communication currently is done differently though due to missing features.
+Either by implementing your own thread-safe data transfer or using the network features to communicate across threads.

 # Schema Structure